-With a trip to Osaka, Japan coming up in December, this will be the sixth time my wife and I have used the Air BnB website to find a place to stay.
-These have been our five experiences so far.
+With a trip to Penang, Malaysia coming up in March, this will be the seventh time my wife and I have used the Air BnB website to find a place to stay.
+These have been our six experiences so far.

 For our Air BnB baptism in December 2014, things got off to the worst possible start.
 Although the host had given us first-class instructions on how to get from the airport to neighborhood by airport bus, and we found the apartment building without any difficulty whatsoever, things went rapidly downhill when we tried to enter our room.

 The access code we were given for the automatic door-lock simply didn't work and my wife and I were left standing around and scratching our heads in an icy cold corridor, as a wintry darkness started to fall outside.
 Neither of us had a wi-fi connection either so it was impossible to call up the host and tell her we couldn't get in.
 Welcome to the dark side of renting accommodation on Air BnB I suppose.

 Thankfully a kindly neighbour emerged from the apartment opposite and even though he spoke no English, was able to reach for his mobile phone and contact the host on our behalf.
 Within ten minutes, some elderly Korean lady (possibly a maid of some description) arrived and saved the day.
 At least we weren't going to be homeless in Seoul that night.